-Concordia’s Dining Services is leading the way in setting new sustainability standards for the industry as a whole.
+Concordia’s Dining Services is leading the way in setting new sustainability standards.

 Anderson Commons, our main dining center, is a trayless facility.
 This efficient move saves the campus 200,000 gallons of water each year and eliminates 150 pounds of wasted food each day.
 Overall, food waste is reduced by 26 percent.